-The terms dental crowns and caps are synonymous.
-If dental decay, cracked fillings, root canals, clenching or grinding the teeth have caused extensive damage to the underlying tooth structure a dental filling may not be a sufficient restoration.
-The only way to completely restore the cosmetic appearance and function of this tooth is often full coverage with a dental crown.
-The good news is that a completed dental crown looks and feels like a natural tooth.
+If you have dental decay, cracked fillings, root canals, clenching or grinding of teeth that have caused extensive damage to the underlying tooth structure, a dental filling may not be a sufficient restoration.
+The good news is that a crown, also known as a cap, can completely restore the cosmetic appearance and function of the tooth.
+When completed, crowns give your tooth a natural look and feel.

-- At the first appointment, your doctor will take an impression
+During your first appointment, your doctor will take an impression of your teeth.

-- Next, the tooth is prepared to make room for the crown.
+The second step involves preparing the tooth to make room for the crown.

-- Your dentist will take a second impression of the prepared tooth, and put in a temporary crown while your final restoration is being made by a dental laboratory.
+The dentist will make a second impression of the prepared tooth, and place a temporary crown while the permanent crown is made in a dental laboratory.

-- When the crown is ready, your doctor will make final adjustments and cement it into place.
+After the crown is ready, your dentist will place the crown, make final adjustments to make sure it fits properly, and cement it into place.

 The result is a tooth that looks and functions like your natural teeth.